Shubham-Kumar-2000/protocol-registry/README.md

     command: commands,
     terminal: true, // Terminal is set to false
     script: true, // This will save your commands in a script file and execute it when the protocol is hit.
+    scriptName: 'my-custom-script-name' // This is the name of the script file that will be created if script option is set true.
   },
   (err) => {
     if (err) {